-This is, by far, the most common question people ask me: “How do I get my spouse to change?”
+This, by far, is the most common question people ask me: “How do I get my spouse to change?”

 There’s a deep-seated belief in our culture that people resist change, no matter what.
 But is this true?
 Do people really want things to remain status quo?
 Do we really not want things to change?
 If you look closely at human nature, it’s not change itself we resist; it’s change that’s IMPOSED UPON US.

 Your spouse may not be willing to change for the sake of your marriage right now, but that’s not because your spouse doesn’t want a great marriage.
 Everyone wants a great marriage.
-It’s because if they’re going to change, they want the change to be THEIR IDEA!!!!!!
+It’s because if they’re going to change, they want the change to be THEIR IDEA!

 It’s possible someone could INSPIRE your spouse to change, but the person LEAST LIKELY to be the inspiration is YOU.
 It’s sad but true.
 A complete stranger is more likely to get through to your spouse than you are.
-A chance experience or encounter is more likely to shake up your spouse than anything YOU could do.
+A chance experience or encounter is more likely to shake up your spouse than anything YOU could say.